DigInitiatives/ChrysCamVids/README.md

 * Folder, user, or cron permission errors.
 Are you using sudo when you should?
 * Absolute vs. relative file paths.
 Check that you're in the right directory and that your paths match exactly, including case!
 * Cron uses a different environment than the Terminal.
 It doesn't know the same things, so sometimes you have to alert it to the locations of things like /usr/bin/python to run a script successfully.
-* Streamer fails to "finish" with the USB camera, which means every other time, your BASH cron job will trigger but not actually do anything. *I know.* I don't have a fix for that.
-[This Stack Overflow suggestion](https://stackoverflow.com/questions/46253564/recording-usb-cam-on-raspberry-pi-with-ffmpeg-usb-troubleshooting) temporarily solved my webcam issues, but only for streamer and not with fswebcam.
-Your mileage may vary!
+* Streamer fails to "finish" with the USB camera, which means every other time, your cron job or command line will trigger but not actually do anything. *I know.* [This Stack Overflow suggestion](https://stackoverflow.com/questions/46253564/recording-usb-cam-on-raspberry-pi-with-ffmpeg-usb-troubleshooting) solved this issue for me with both streamer and fswebcam - hopefully it does for you, too.